 - Satisfactory completion of a minimum number of credit courses approved as General Education.
 In accordance with college standards, these minimum requirements are reflected in the catalog listing of each program: - 45 credits for the Associate in Arts degree - 30 credits for the Associate in Science degree - 21 credits for the Associate in Applied Science degree - 21 credits for the Associate in Fine Arts degree - 6 credits for credit-bearing certificates - All elective courses must be selected from among the courses included in the designated category.
 A student may not elect a course below his or her placement level in a discipline.
-It is essential that any questions about electives be reviewed with an advisor familiar with the program. - Satisfaction of all financial obligations to the college. - Participation in graduation exercises is encouraged.
+It is essential that any questions about electives be reviewed with an advisor familiar with the program. - Satisfaction of all financial obligations to the college. - Graduated high school or received a GED. - Participation in graduation exercises is encouraged.